Hadiskhabis/pml-playground/pandoc/filters-lua/README.md

 Lua filters developers are advised to download the [ZeroBrane] Lua IDE, which natively ships with Lua and all the required debugging modules:

 > ## [Debugging Lua filters]

->
+> William Lupton has written a Lua module with some handy functions for debugging Lua filters, including functions that can pretty-print the Pandoc AST elements manipulated by the filters: it is available at https://github.com/wlupton/pandoc-lua-logging.

 > It is possible to use a debugging interface to halt execution and step through a Lua filter line by line as it is run inside Pandoc.
 > This is accomplished using the remote-debugging interface of the package [mobdebug].
-> Although [mobdebug] can be run from the terminal, it is more useful run within the donation-ware Lua editor and IDE, [ZeroBrane].
+> Although mobdebug can be run from the terminal, it is more useful run within the donation-ware Lua editor and IDE, [ZeroBrane Studio].
 > ZeroBrane offers a REPL console and UI to step-through and view all variables and state.

->
-> If you already have Lua 5.4 installed, you can add [mobdebug] and its dependency [luasocket] using [luarocks], which should then be available on the path.
+> ZeroBrane doesn’t come with Lua 5.4 bundled, but it can debug it, so you should install Lua 5.4, and then add [mobdebug] and its dependency [luasocket] using [luarocks].
-> ZeroBrane also includes both of these in its package, so if you don't want to install Lua separately, you should add/modify your `LUA_PATH` and `LUA_CPATH` to include the correct locations; see [detailed instructions here][ZeroBrane remote-debugging].
+> ZeroBrane can use your Lua 5.4 install by adding `path.lua = "/path/to/your/lua"` in your ZeroBrane settings file.
+> Next, open your Lua filter in ZeroBrane, and add `require('mobdebug').start()` at the line where you want your breakpoint.
+> Then make sure the **Project** > **Lua Intepreter** is set to the "Lua" you added in settings and enable "Start Debugger Server" see [detailed instructions here][ZeroBrane remote-debugging].
+> Run Pandoc as you normally would, and ZeroBrane should break at the correct line.

 For detailed instructions on setting up [ZeroBrane Studio] for debugging [pandoc Lua filters], and a sample Lua filter with debugging features, see: